adalkiran/go-colorful-logging/README.md

 ## **WHY THIS PROJECT?**

 This project is a spin-off of my [WebRTC Nuts and Bolts ](https://github.com/adalkiran/webrtc-nuts-and-bolts) project's logging part.
-In the main project, a logging mechanism which supports different colored outputs and showing logger part name (e.g. APP, WS, DTLS, SRTP, etc...) was needed.
+In the main project, a logging mechanism that supports different colored outputs and shows logger part name (e.g. APP, WS, DTLS, SRTP, etc...) was needed.

 ## **INSTALLATION**